Create and Configure Competition

 Lineups Settings

-Lineups tab includes among others the following Competition Settings:
+The Lineups tab includes the following Competition Settings:

 Matchday Validation Parameters